Pressure Injuries

 Staging systems

 Several staging systems exist.
-The most widely used system is from the National Pressure Injury Advisory Panel (NPIAP), which classifies pressure injuries into four stages (1 to 4) according to the extent of soft-tissue damage.
+The most widely used system is from the National Pressure Injury Advisory Panel (NPIAP), which classifies pressure injuries into four stages (1 to 4) according to the depth of tissue damage.
 However, the numerical staging does not imply linear progression of pressure injuries.
 That is, pressure injuries do not always manifest as stage 1 and then progress to higher stages.
 Sometimes, the first sign is a deep, necrotic stage 3 or 4 injury.
 In a rapidly developing pressure injury, subcutaneous tissue can become necrotic before the epidermis erodes.
 Thus, a small injury may in fact represent extensive subcutaneous necrosis and damage.
 Similarly, the scale does not imply that healing progresses from stage 4 through stage 1.
 The updated NPIAP staging system also includes definitions for unstageable, deep-tissue, medical device-related, and mucosal membrane pressure injuries (1).

 Stage 2 pressure injuries are characterized by partial-thickness skin loss, with loss of epidermis (erosion or blister) with or without true ulceration (defect beyond the level of the epidermis); subcutaneous tissue is not exposed.
 The injury is shallow with a pink to red base.
 No necrotic tissue is present in the base.
 Stage 2 also includes intact or partially ruptured blisters secondary to pressure.
 (NOTE: Non–pressure-related causes of erosion, ulceration, or blistering, such as skin tears, tape burns, maceration, and excoriation, are excluded from stage 2.)